misterwhybe/FinalProject/PROCESS.md

 # Day 13 (Friday, 25-01-2019)
 Today I worked on the lay out.
 The piechart and barchart are below each other, the scaler is on the bottom of the page horizontally, so you can easily use it.
 I tried to make the scaler work on the worldmap as well, but this seems to be too difficult.
 I had a problem with the legend.
 The no data colour and the 9-10 colour are the same.
 I wanted to switch one to grey, but it did not succeed.
 I will try some more this weekend.
 I played a lot with the widths because now I have a scroll button from left to right, which I dont want (it seems that one width is too big for my screen, so you have to move to see more).
 I did not fix it yet, but it should be able to be fixed I think.

+# Day 15 (Monday 29-01 & Tuesday 29-01)
+The last two days I worked on the looks of my website.
+I changed the position of the bar chart, because it was not interactive anymore when it was next to the world map.
+I added text and style to the information page.
+I added a page where you can see my final project.
+I fine tuned some things and tried to make my slider and worldmap interactive.
+The last part did not work.
+I also checked for the update SVG instead of remove, but so far nothing worked.
+I changed the button so you go to the requested page inmediately.
+The pie chart also needed to be moved, because the bar chart was moved.